USDAForestService/fs-open-forest-platform/frontend/src/assets/content/flathead/cutting-instructions/measuring.md

 At the {{forestName}}, we have limitations on the size of the tree you can cut.
-See below to help you measure and choose a tree that meets your permit restrictions.
+See below to help you measure and choose a tree that meets your permit's restrictions.

 ![Length across stump](/assets/img/site-wide/tree-diameter-icon.svg "stump diameter")  **Stump diameter:** {{stumpDiameter}} inches maximum